 Include JavaScript in HTML

-The script tag can contain either scripting statements or refer to an external JavaScript file.
-The script tag provides a src attribute that allows us to add a reference to an external script file.
+The <script> tag can contain either JavaScript code or the path of an external JavaScript file.
+The script tag provides a src attribute in which the path of the external script file can be provided.

 <script src="JS_FILE_URL" type="..."></script>